taylorhogan/goodchip/README.md

 ## Example training image
 ![connection image](html_images/t0.svg)

+# Real World Problem
 There are billions of transistors in modern chips.
 It is the goal of the designer to make sure the connections between the transistors can be realized.
 One of the metrics leading to a "good chip" is to reduce the number of crossings of these connections.
 Other metrics leading to better connections are component alignment, and distributed connection density.
 One of the characteristics of Electronic Design Automation (EDA) that makes it ripe for ML is that it is a virtual world.